Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Observations

 Spectra are shown in Figure~\ref{fig:spec}.
-Narrow emission lines are observed from the LFBOT host galaxies, (e.g., \ion{Ca}{2} H\&K, [\ion{N}{2}], [\ion{O}{2}], [\ion{O}{3}], and [\ion{S}{2}]).
-The lines used to measure the redshift for each object are listed in Table~\ref{tab:spectra} in Appendix~\ref{sec:appendix-tables}.
-These spectra also have a contribution from the LFBOT itself, expected to be a featureless blue continuum closely approximated by a blackbody (e.g., \citealt{margutti,perley2021}).
-The Balmer H$\alpha$ line is prominent in all six hosts.
+In all cases narrow emission lines are observed from the LFBOT host galaxies, (e.g., \ion{Ca}{2} H\&K, [\ion{N}{2}], [\ion{O}{2}], [\ion{O}{3}], and [\ion{S}{2}]).
+The Balmer H$\alpha$ line is prominent for all six objects.
+Spectra were obtained at the position of the transient (Figure~\ref{fig:cutouts}) at a time when the transient and the host galaxy's brightness are comparable (Figure~\ref{fig:optical}) so they typically contain contributions from both the transient and its host galaxy.
+All narrow emission lines we identified are well-known galactic emission lines; we do not identify any clear features from the transient itself, which is unsurprising given that at these phases LFBOT spectra are dominated by a blue continuum that is well approximated by a blackbody (e.g., \citealt{margutti,perley2021}).